 Center for International Business Education and Research (CIBER)

-Promoting the Understanding of Institutions, the State & Development in International Business
+Promoting the Understanding of Institutions, Policies, and Development in International Business

 Leveraging GW’s Unique Strengths